Membrane Protein Structural Biology

 Proteins and small molecules are translocated across lipid bilayers by integral membrane proteins that span the bilayer and facilitate translocation.
-My lab centers around determining the atomic resolution structure of membrane proteins and complexes that function to transport materials across lipid bilayers.
-The primary focus of research in the lab focuses on nutrient uptake mechanisms within pathogenic Gram negative bacterial species .
-In addition to the structural and biochemical characterization of these ion transport system components, research in my lab examines the membrane protein complexes that facilitate the proper insertion and assembly of these membrane protein transport components including surface anchored lipoproteins.
+Our lab centers around determining the atomic resolution structure of membrane proteins and complexes that function to transport materials across lipid bilayers.
+The primary focus of research in the lab is nutrient uptake mechanisms within Gram negative bacterial species.
+In addition to the structural and biochemical characterization of these ion transport system components, research in my lab also examines the membrane protein complexes that facilitate the proper insertion and assembly of these membrane protein transport components including surface anchored lipoproteins.

 Slam-dependent surface lipoprotein translocation